WPGC People:

 Dedicated in memory of Jim Collins

 Dave came to WPGC during The Great Strike That Struck Out in May of 1977 from sister First Media station, KYAK in Provo and was hired by Program Director, Dan Mason.
 Initially he did middays but moved to mornings when Elliott & Woodside departed for Q107 in early 1982.
 He then inherited mornings, teamed up first with Dude Walker and later Joe Theismann & J. Robert Howe.
-Today, he is the imaging guru at Z-100 in NY.

 Dave writes: